MagnusThome/RejsaRubberTrac/pcb/README.md

 The jumpers are marked so you know which one sets what:
 <img src="images/jumpersettings.jpg">

+# Mounting a temperature sensor that comes __without__ a daughter board

+As you can see in the component list you can order the temperature sensor separately as a component without the daughter board or buy it mounted on a daughter board.
+It is usually sold on a daughter board from China.
+If you get the version without a daughter board there are two extra components you need to solder on the board.
+They are of course listed in the component list excel sheet.

 # Here's info on how to order the pcb